- Monitoring tool for your AWS resources and applications.

 - Deliver near real-time stream of system events that describe changes in AWS resources.

-- Events responds to these operational changes and takes corrective action as necessary, by sending messages to respond to the environment, activating functions, making changes, and capturing state information.
+- Events respond to these operational changes and take corrective action as necessary, by sending messages to respond to the environment, activating functions, making changes, and capturing state information.

 - Events – indicates a change in your AWS environment.

 - Rules – matches incoming events and routes them to targets for processing.